esp-rs/book/src/tooling/simulating/qemu.md

 [espressif-qemu]: https://github.com/espressif/qemu
 [qemu-wiki]: https://github.com/espressif/qemu/wiki

-## Running your project using QEMU
+## Running Your Project Using QEMU

 > ⚠️ **Note**: Only ESP32 is currently supported, so make sure you are compiling for `xtensa-esp32-espidf` target.